 To help you prevent attacks and boost your email security, we’ve broken down the key characteristics of phishing and spear phishing below.

-Spear phishing is a more advanced form of phishing.
+Spear phishing emails are a more advanced form of phishing.
 Spear phishing is a specific and targeted attack on one or a select number of victims, while regular phishing attempts to scam masses of people.

 In spear phishing, scammers often use social engineering and spoofed emails to target specific individuals in an organization.
 They may impersonate family members, colleagues, or business acquaintances.